Trade Gold Trading

 There are Three types of charts used in Commodities: Line, bar and candlesticks.

-Line - plots a continuous line connecting closing commodities trading prices of a commodity.
+Line - plots a continuous line connecting closing commodities prices of a commodity.

 How to Use Japanese Candlestick in Commodities Trading - Understanding Candle in Commodities

 Bars- displayed as sequence of OHCL bars.
-O-H-C-L represents OPEN HIGH LOW & CLOSE.
-The Opening commodities trading price is displayed as a horizontal dash on the left & closing commodities trading price as a horizontal dash on the right.
+O-H-C-L represents OPEN HIGH LOW and CLOSE.
+The Opening commodities price is highligthed as a horizontal dash on the left & closing commodities price as a horizontal dash on the right.

 How to Use Japanese Candlestick in Commodities Trading - Understanding Candle in Commodities